This article has been reviewed and updated as of May 25, 2021.

-Nearly as soon as the mRNA COVID-19 vaccines from Pfizer and Moderna were granted emergency use authorization in the United States and started rolling out in other countries around the world, questions arose about their link with allergic reactions in some recipients, including anaphylactic (very serious and even life-threatening) reactions.
+Nearly as soon as the COVID-19 vaccines were granted emergency use authorization in the United States and started rolling out in other countries around the world, questions arose about their link with allergic reactions in some recipients, including anaphylactic (very serious and even life-threatening) reactions.

 We encourage you to check out our main guide: Can You Safely Get a COVID-19 Vaccine If You Have a History of Allergic Reactions? for a basic overview.

 The U.S. Centers for Disease Control and Prevention (CDC) has been closely following the vaccine rollout and monitoring allergic reactions to provide more specific guidance.